alexbilbie/alexbilbie.github.com/_posts/2014-07-02-using-ansible-with-a-bastion-host.md

 date: "2014-07-02 10:30:00"
 ---

-# Using Ansible with a bastion SSH host

 A common network security design pattern is to prevent any connections to your application servers from outside of their private subnet, and then using a [bastion host](http://en.wikipedia.org/wiki/Bastion_host) hosted in a [DMZ](http://en.wikipedia.org/wiki/DMZ_(computing)) to selectively whitelist traffic to the servers.

 We have such a setup for one of our server pools through which we only allow SSH traffic from specific IP addresses.
 These servers are also provisioned via [Ansible](http://www.ansible.com/) which programatically configures servers via SSH.